box/box-python-sdk-gen/docs/legal_hold_policies.md

 ### Arguments

 - legal_hold_policy_id `str`
-  - The ID of the legal hold policy
+  - The ID of the legal hold policy Example: "324432"
-  - Used as `legal_hold_policy_id` in path `path` of the API call
-- headers `GetLegalHoldPolicyByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns